DHS-Computer-Science/DHS-HSPC-2015-2016/Virtual_Machine/README.md

 1. start it up, run the `.vmdk` files with VMPlayer
   - you will be logged in automaticaly(as guest)
 2. open the konsole `Ctrl+Alt+T`
-3. run the command ` su az` (yes with a space) and type the password in
+3. run the command `su az` (with a space before su) and type the password in
   - should be `zasypkin`
 4. be sure that the submission server is up, and take note of its IP address(run `ifconfig` on the server)